-How do you transfer PPF account from Post Office to SBI Bank?
+How do you transfer the PPF account from Post Office to SBI Bank?
 This has been a big question mark for all the PPF account holders who opened their PPF account in Post Office and now want to transfer PPF account to SBI Bank or other banks so that they can take benefits of online money transfer to their PPF accounts.
-Also it becomes easy for them to do other kind of activities if PPF account is in some bank.
+Also, it becomes easy for them to do another kind of activities if the PPF account is in some bank.

 So, in this article we will see the steps required to transfer PPF account from Post office to any Bank.
-In this example we will use SBI as the example.
+In this example, we will use SBI as an example.
 But you can use the same procedure for any SBI Bank or its subsidiaries or even ICICI Bank which has recently started providing PPF accounts.

 |Step 2||Fill up following documents